petitepaddingtonbear/stardew-convert-to-fashion-sense/README.md

 `npm start -- -- --conversionType=hair --isColorable --authorName=NAMEOFAUTHOR --hairDescriptor=ADJECTIVE`.
 There are a few customizable parameters that you can alter accordingly.
 First, you should enter the original name of the author whose hairstyles you are converting.
-This will enter it in Fashion Sense as `AUTHOR's Hairstyle 01`.
-If you specify a `hairDescriptor`, it will add that after the author's name, resulting in `AUTHOR's ADJECTIVE Hairstyle 01`, which makes it a lot easier to search for hairstyles you want in the Fashion Sense interface later.
+This will enter it in Fashion Sense as `AUTHOR's 01`.
+If you specify a `hairDescriptor`, it will add that after the author's name, resulting in `AUTHOR's ADJECTIVE 01`, which makes it a lot easier to search for hairstyles you want in the Fashion Sense interface later.

 For example, if you enter the command `npm start -- -- --conversionType=hair --isColorable --authorName=BikiFae --hairDescriptor=Braided`,
-it will result in hairstyles named as `BikiFae's Braided Hairstyle 01 (Dyeable)`.
+it will result in hairstyles named as `BikiFae's Braided 01 (Dyeable)`.

 After executing the command above with the parameters you want, you will find the Fashion Sense converted hairstyles in the `output` directory, with the file